JUZKEN/skinstonks/README.md

-# NodeJS REST API
+# Bitskins Trading App

-NodeJS backend for future web/mobile app
+Web app that displays sales from bitskins.com for potential profit.